Buy Breakdown Cover

 How do I test brake fluid?

 The only accurate way to assess brake fluid for moisture content is to boil a sample, collected from your car's reservoir.
 Unfortunately, these tools are expensive but it is a good idea to ask your garage.
-You could buy an inexpensive tool that passes a small electrical current through the fluid and calculates the boiling point based on the resistance, but these tend to be very inaccurate.
+You could buy an inexpensive tool that passes a small electrical current through the brake fluid benefits and calculates the boiling point based on the resistance, but these tend to be very inaccurate.
 Therefore, GEM does not recommend them.

 When should I change the brake fluid?